-This chapter contains procedures for administering a Distributed Communications System (DCS) switch network with an Intuity system.
-The Intuity system can serve more than one switch when the switches are part of a DCS network.
+This chapter contains procedures for administering a Distributed Communications System (DCS) switch network with a Lucent Intuity system.
+The Lucent Intuity system can serve more than one switch when the switches are part of a DCS network.

-Chapter 7, "Intuity System Administration for Switch Integration"

-This chapter contains procedures for administering the Intuity system switch parameters to integrate with the switch.

-■ Chapter 8, "Acceptance Test Administration"
+- Chapter 7, "Lucent Intuity System Administration for Switch Integration" This chapter contains procedures for administering the Lucent Intuity system switch parameters to integrate with the switch. - Chapter 8, "Acceptance Test Administration"

-This chapter explains how to administer the switch to perform acceptance tests for the Intuity system.
+This chapter explains how to administer the switch to perform acceptance tests for the Lucent INTUITY system.

-■ Chapter 9, "Cut-to-Service Administration"
+Chapter 9, "Cut-to-Service Administration"

-This chapter explains how to administer the switch for the Intuity system cut-to-service process.
-Cutting over an Intuity system requires you to change the coverage path used by all subscribers.
+This chapter explains how to administer the switch for the Lucent INTUITY system cut-to-service process.
+Cutting over an Lucent INTUITY system requires you to change the coverage path used by all subscribers.
 Performing a cut-to-service provides all subscribers with voice messaging services.

-■ Chapter 10, "Optional Switch Administration for Intuity System Features"
+Chapter 10, "Optional Switch Administration for Lucent INTUITY System Features"

-This chapter contains procedures required to administer the switch to operate with the optional features of the Intuity system such as AUDIX[®] Digital Networking, AMIS Analog Networking, Intuity Voice Response, and Automated Attendant.
+This chapter contains procedures required to administer the switch to operate with the optional features of the Lucent INTUITY system such as AUDIX® Digital Networking, AMIS Analog Networking, Lucent INTUITY Voice Response, and Automated Attendant.

-Appendix A, "Security"
+■ Appendix A, "Security"